Not All Job Data Sources Are Created Equal

 If you are building an HR tech product, training a labor market model, or analyzing workforce trends, you need job market data.
 But most vendors will not tell you this: the quality gap between the best and worst sources is enormous, and aggregate metrics hide the problem.

 We ingest data from over 200,000 employer career portals and every major job board.
-Our pipeline processes 4.5 billion raw observations into 907.5 million deduplicated records across 82 fields.
+Our pipeline processes 10,003,672,873 raw observations into 1,011,115,180 job postings across 100+ fields, which cross-source deduplication then resolves into 433,666,433 unique jobs.
 Along the way, we have learned exactly how data quality varies across source types.
 That knowledge shapes everything from our deduplication logic to our NLP enrichment priorities.

 The Source Landscape: Three Tiers